meghab15/paymentSystem/README.md

 # paymentSystem
 A command-line payment application similar to paytm

-This Requirement was shared by Scaler Team in a master Class:
+Below Requirement was shared by Scaler Team in a master Class:

 I have implemented it.
 This Java code can act as reference for Java beginners.

+**How to run the payment System**
+First Install java jdk (if not already present ) and mysql on your computer.

+MySQL Changes

+After installing mysql Open it
+Enter the command given below in Mysql
+Run script.sql

+Download MySQL Connector/J for MySQL

+To run Find the path of mysql-connector-j jar path which is inside the above downloaded javac -classpath {path}/mysql-connector-j-8.*.*.jar:.
+Main.java
+java -classpath {path}/mysql-connector-j-8.*.*.jar:.
+Main

 **Requirements**: Create design (class diagram and schema design) and write working code for a command-line payment application that supports the following use cases.